-Hiding in an elite part of downtown Budapest near the Parliament building, Drop Shop is a boutique wine bar doubling as a wine store.
-Unlike most wine bars in the city that stack only local bottles, Drop Shop carries a carefully curated inventory of international wines anywhere from Austria to Australia, from a traditionally made Brunello to natural wines from the New World.
-There's also an ample selection of top-notch, but pricey, local Hungarian vinos.

-As for food, there's the obligatory cheese (€8) and charcuterie (€12) plates, but you'll do yourself a favor if you instead go for the delicious ham and cheese panini (€3).
+Hiding in an elite part of downtown Budapest, near the Parliament building, Drop Shop is a boutique wine bar doubling as a wine store.
+Unlike most wine bars in the city that stack only local bottles, Drop Shop also carries a carefully curated inventory of international wines anywhere from Austria to Australia, from a traditionally made Brunello to natural wines from the New World.
+The cheese (€8) and charcuterie (€12) plates are decent, but it's the surprisingly tasty ham and cheese panini (€3) that I usually order.

-I only wish that Drop Shop's interior was a little homier— softer lighting, some background music, and more comfortable chairs would extract more charm from this space and be more fitting for the top-shelf wines.
-As often is the case in wine bars, most customers here consist of 35-plus professionals.
+I only wish Drop Shop's interior was a little cozier — softer lighting, some background music, and more comfortable chairs would extract more charm from the space and be more fitting for the premium wines.
+As often is the case with wine bars, most of the customers here are 35-plus professionals.